 As far as portability, the entire assembly weighs only 11 lbs.
 Although it’s just shy of a 5” Dobsonian, it weighs significantly less.
 This is obviously an attractive feature for those who want to grab and go or to allow older children the liberty of setting up and using the telescope.

-Known for their very sturdy bases, the Z114 has a tabletop Dob mount, but there’s a key difference to inferior tabletop telescopes – this one has tube rings.
-The tube is attached with a dovetail mount and adjustable tube rings that allow you to slide and rotate the tube to the most comfortable position for viewing through the eyepiece.
+Known for their very sturdy bases, the Z114 has a tabletop Dobsonian mount, but there’s a key difference to inferior tabletop telescopes – this one has tube rings.
+The tube is attached with a dovetail mount and adjustable tube rings that allow you to slide and rotate the tube to the most comfortable position for viewing through the eyepiece, which I like.

 There is no computerized or motorized tracking, so all adjustments are made alt-azimuth style.
 Another point of interest is that it has Teflon bearings providing excellent azimuth motion.
 The base is basically just melamine-covered particle board, and it conveniently has a carry handle built-in for easy portability.

 The 25 mm seems to be more comfortable to use for most users as the 10 mm has very unforgiving eye relief, and with no rubber eyecaps, you may have a sore nose from pressing into the eyepiece for so long.
-However, quality must be noticed where it exists, and these eyepieces are all glass and metal with zero plastic.
+However, quality must be noticed where it exists, and these eyepieces are all glass and metal with zero plastic which I love.

 Not for Astrophotography